What Is Instructional Design, and Is It for You?

-Ideal for those passionate about educating others through technology, this is an exciting profession with a strong future.
+Ideal for those passionate about educating others through technology, instructional design is an exciting profession with a strong future.

 But what is instructional design exactly?
 What does earning an instructional design degree entail?
 And what types of jobs are available for those with a background in this growing field?
 We break it down for you below.

 You’ll gain the skills necessary to assess, build, and administer technology-based learning experiences.
-A master’s in instructional design will also equip you with the know-how to apply theory, research, creativity, and problem-solving tactics to a variety of technology-based learning applications in the corporate, education, and nonprofit sectors.
+A master’s in instructional design will also equip you with the know-how to apply theory, creativity, and problem-solving tactics to a variety of technology-based learning applications in the education and nonprofit sectors.

 Technology is changing the way we learn, and instructional designers with a master’s in instructional design are leading the charge in this rapidly growing field.

 Here is a sampling of instructional design jobs you may be qualified for with an instructional design and technology degree:

 - Course editor

 - Desktop publishing, Web design, or multimedia specialist